Huawei Executive Says ‘Survival Is The Goal’ Amid US Ban

 Under the Trump administration, the White House has been a staunch critic of Huawei and other Chinese companies.
 Much of the pressure came from Washington extending bans on American firms working with the organization.
 New sanctions introduced in May and August restrict the company from using U.S.-based computer chips.

 Those chips are important for the manufacturing of 5G networking equipment and mobile devices.
 Any semiconductor company using American technology is unable to sell to the Chinese company directly.
-Without access to manufacturers in the United States, Huawei is increasingly adrift in the market.
+Without access to manufacturers in the U.S., Huawei is increasingly adrift in the market.

 The U.S. Commerce Department allows for companies to apply for a special license to sell to Huawei, but regulators have deemed the company a national security risk.
 The Trump administration has maintained the corporation passes information to the government in China.
-Huawei has frequently refuted the accusations.
+The tech giant has frequently refuted the accusations.

 Guo pointed to “attacks” from the U.S., stating they hamper the company’s progress and threaten its existence.